Bruker Prize and Lecture 2023

 The list of previous Bruker Prize winners is available here.

-The ESR Group of the Royal Society of Chemistry and Bruker Corporation are pleased to announce the 8th Bruker ESR Thesis Prize, set up to recognize outstanding work by PhD students in the field of ESR Spectroscopy.
-The winner of the 2023 competition will be invited to give a prize lecture at the 56th Annual International Meeting of the RSC ESR spectroscopy group, at University of Leeds, 27th–30th March 2023.
+The ESR Group of the Royal Society of Chemistry and Bruker Corporation are pleased to announce the winner of the 9th Bruker ESR Thesis Prize, Dr Nino Wili.
+As winner of the 2023 competition, Dr Wili has accepted an invitation to give a prize lecture at the 56th Annual International Meeting of the RSC ESR spectroscopy group, at University of Leeds, 27th–30th March 2023.